nathantgray/NS3/installation.md

 ![vs_build_project](/NS3/img/vs/vs_build_project.png)

+### 4.4 Configuring ns-3 with the command line and building the project with Code::Blocks
+Timestamp in the video: https://youtu.be/db4-Zz5M3oA?t=590s

+### 4.5 Configuring ns-3 with the command line and building the project with Xcode
+Timestamp in the video: https://youtu.be/db4-Zz5M3oA?t=1230s

 ## 5. Running built executables
 After building executables, they will be placed in NS3/build/bin.
 To run them, you can either use the command line or your prefered IDE.